progwise/george-ai/README.md

 }
 ```

-**Note:** The `source` field now indicates whether the answer came from the local PDF (`"local"`), a web-based retrieval (`"web"`), or the model’s own reasoning (`"model"`).
+**Note:** The `source` field specifies if the answer is derived from a local PDF (`"local"`), a web search (`"web"`), or the model's reasoning (`"model"`).

----

 ## Modifying the Chat Bot Agent

-To modify the chatbot’s retrieval and reasoning logic, go to the source directory:
+To customize the chatbot’s retrieval and reasoning logic, go to the source directory:

 ```bash
 cd $(git rev-parse --show-toplevel)/packages/langchain-chat/src
 ```

-Here, you can find the main TypeScript files:
+The following TypeScript files define the chatbot’s behavior:

 - `index.ts`
 - `main-chain.ts`